Things to Do

 Will visitors be subject to additional data roaming fees if travelling from Great Britain to the Republic of Ireland, or if travelling cross border, Northern Ireland to the Republic of Ireland and/or the Republic of Ireland to Northern Ireland?

-From January 2021, the guarantee of free mobile phone roaming throughout the EU will end.
-UK mobile operators have indicated their intention not to reintroduce mobile roaming charges after the end of the transition period.
-Visitors are advised to check with their mobile service provider to find out more about roaming charges that may be in place.
+Since January 2021 several UK operators have reintroduced roaming charges for users travelling within the EU, with the exception of travel within the Republic of Ireland, which is exempt.
+As this situation may change, visitors are advised to check with their mobile service provider to find out more about roaming charges that may be in place.